 Linkerd is a graduated project of the Cloud Native Computing Foundation, the same neutral foundation that hosts Kubernetes, Prometheus, and other core cloud native projects.
 Linkerd has publicly committed to open governance, has over 200+ contributors from all over the world, and a public steering committee of end users.
-Istio, by contrast, is not a CNCF project but is hosted in the OUC, a foundation that Google created specifically for it, over the objections of IBM.
+Istio, by contrast, is not a CNCF project but is hosted in the OUC, a foundation that Google created specifically for it.

 Linkerd has a free cloud management dashboard

 Linkerd users get free access to Buoyant Cloud, a hosted dashboard that allows you to share your Linkerd metrics and mesh health with your team.

 You can get support directly from the Linkerd maintainers